 If time permits, since mold issues can be costly soliciting quotes from multiple specialists in always encouraged.
 Further, if you cannot be present during the remediation process, make sure to have someone you trust present to monitor and record the remediation process to create vendor accountability and transparency.

 While having a home in paradise may be a dream come true it is not without its complications, one of them being mold.
-Mold can affect our health, home, and wallet; therefore, taking actions to prevent, monitor, and remediate mold issues is an important part of homeownership in Marco Island and Naples.
+Mold can affect our health, home, and wallet; therefore, taking actions to prevent, monitor, and remediate mold issues is an important part of homeownership in Marco Island, Bonita Springs, and Naples.

 The most important way to prevent mold growth is to control moisture, this can be done by reducing humidity and keeping surfaces dry.
 When monitoring for mold examine high risk areas for signs of potential growth.
 Mold remediation if caught early can be cheap and easy to address but if left unchecked can cost you the homeowner greatly.

 Whether a full time resident or snowbird it is imperative to take steps to care for your home whether here or away.
 If you have any questions for the Halo Home Watch Team please email us or leave a comment below!

 A Brief Guide to Mold, Moisture, and Your Home. (n.d.).
 Retrieved from EPA: https://www.epa.gov/sites/production/files/2016-10/documents/moldguide12.pdf

 Home Insurance and Mold: Is Mold Covered? (n.d.).
 Retrieved from houselogic: https://www.houselogic.com/finances-taxes/home-insurance/homeowners-insurance-mold-covered/

 Interactive Mold House Tour. (n.d.).
 Retrieved from EPA: https://www.epa.gov/mold/interactive-mold-house-tour